 Umar originally had been a noted opponent of Islam and his conversion is related to an incident in which he heard his own sister and her husband, who had become Muslims, reading a portion of the Qur'an.
 When he eventually read this too, it led to his making his shahada in front of Muhammad.
 He was renowned for his austerity of life and there are several records of his going around in patched clothing.
 He was a noted warrior and defender of the faith.
-He had a wide knowledge of the teachings of the Qur'an and sunna.
+He had a wide knowledge of the teachings of To verify the authenticity and accuracy of this document download it direct from the website: www.chrishewer.org Copyright © 2016 C.T.R.
+Hewer the Qur'an and sunna.
 He established many institutions in the infant Muslim community, which set things in order for the expanding empire, for example, he established qadis or judges for the provinces.